“We always want to romanticize ugly things.”

 Celia: “Right now?
 Enjoy college.
 Want another?”
 She nods toward the plastic cup, but doesn’t wait for an answer.
 A minute later she’s back, two drinks in hand.
 She offers him one.

-GM: “It pays less than private practice, but it’s better than being an ADA.
-I’m thinking about whether I want to do that after I finish law school to establish myself in the city, or if I just…”
+GM: “It pays less than private practice, but it’s most prestigious than being an ADA.
+I’m thinking about whether I want to do that after I finish law school, or if I just…”

 Stephen seems to take the hint that that Celia doesn’t want to talk about herself, so he talks about himself.
 He can do that for a while.
 It’s when his second cup is nearly drained that he mentions in a tipsier voice,